What is professional indemnity insurance?

 You get the might of an expert insurer nestling in your back pocket, ready to fight your corner and protect your finances.

-You're free to run your business, safe in the knowledge that at least you’ll still have one when it's all over.
+You're free to run your business, safe in the knowledge you’ll still have one when it's all over.

 If you have a piece of string, now's a good time to measure it.

-Actually, it's not as finger-in-the-air as that.
-But getting the right level of cover isn't an exact science.
+Actually, it's not quite as haphazard as that.
+But getting the right level of cover isn't always an exact science.

-The important thing to remember is that your insurance covers you.
-So your level of cover should be enough to fix the worst possible mistake you could make.
+The important thing to remember is that your insurance covers your business.
+So your level of cover should be enough to fix the worst possible mistake your business can make.

 You need to think about these things: what kind of work am I doing?
 What can go wrong?
 What sort of company am I working for?
 How much am I being paid?
 Is my work part of a larger project?
 What could I be sued for?